ufdada/quicktable/README.md

 		quickTableStyle: 'border-collapse: collapse;' // Content of the style-attribute of the inserted table (default: null) });
 ```

+####Known Issues:
+-Some missing translations
+-The selected table and its cells have hardcoded css styles

 For more Information see original post [here](https://github.com/ckeditor/ckeditor-dev/pull/92)